Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 Phone signal

-- Telstra is usually your best chance in inland NSW, but not guaranteed at every rest area.
+- Telstra is often your best chance in inland NSW, but it is not guaranteed at every rest area.

-- Optus and Vodafone coverage may be weaker or absent.
+- Optus and Vodafone can be weaker or absent altogether.

-Download offline maps, emergency contacts, medication records and your next three fuel stops before leaving a major town.
-That habit is far more important than chasing free Wi-Fi at dusk.
+Download offline maps, emergency contacts, medication lists and your next fuel stops before leaving town.
+That habit is more valuable than chasing free Wi-Fi late in the day.

 7. Boolooroo Rest Area safety tips for senior grey nomads